-O ver 4,000 years before the building of the Great Pyramid of Egypt, the first Indians came to light their fires and live in Russell Cave.
-Man had come to this hemisphere thousands of years earlier and had gradually spread over both continents, but until about 10,000 years ago Russell Cave was uninhabitable.
+Over 4,000 years before the building of the Great Pyramid of Egypt, the first Indians came to light their fires and live in Russell Cave.
+Man had come to this hemisphere thousands of years earlier and had gradually spread over both continents, but until about 10,000 years ago Russell Cave was uninhabited.
 Waters from a nearby stream coursed through the cavern.
-No one could live there until a large rockfall from the roof raised the cave floor above the floodwaters.
+No one could live there until a large rockfall from the roof raised the cave floor above the floodyvaters.

-The first inhabitants camped on an irregular floor of rock slabs.
-It is from measuring the radioactive carbon remaining in the charcoal of their fires that archeologists can date their arrival at about 6500 to 7000 B.C.
+The first inhabitants camped on an irregular floor of rock slabs, it is from measuring the radioactive carbon remaining in the charcoal of their fires that archaeologists can date their arrival at about 6500 to 7000 B.C.
 For these early people, moving from place to place as food supply and the seasons dictated, Russell Cave was a seasonal haven.
-The cave sheltered them mainly in fall and winter.
-Water abounded nearby; the forest bore a rich crop of nuts; and the mountains and valley yielded game.
-In spring and summer small bands-several families-probably camped along the shore of the Tennessee River only a few miles from the cave.
+The cave sheltered them mainly in fall and in the winter.
+Water abounded nearby; the forest bore a rich crop of nuts, and the mountains and valley yielded game.
+In spring and summer small bands-severa families-probably camped along the banks of the Tennessee River only a few miles from the cave.

-THE ARCHAIC PERIOD (7000 to 500 B.C.)
+THE ARCHAIC PERIOD-7000 to 500 B.C.

 For nearly 7,000 years the people who inhabited Russell Cave lived by hunting and gathering.
 The deer was the most commonly hunted animal, but wild turkey was also a favorite.
-Other quarry were squirrel, raccoon, rabbit, gray fox, skunk, and bobcat.
+Other quarry were squirrel, raccoon, rabbit, gray fox, skunk and bobcat.
 The porcupine, today no longer found this far south, appeared in the earliest occupational levels.
-Turtles, fish, and shellfish were also part of the diet.
+Turtles, fish and shellfish were also part of the diet.

-A short spear, tipped with a stone point and propelled by a throwing stick, or atlatl, was Archaic man's chief weapon.
-He chipped the points from chert, which occurs as nodules and veins in the limestone near the cave.
-The quantities of chips turned up show that projectile points were made in the cave.
+A short spear, tipped with a projectile point and propelled by a throwing stick or atlati, was Archaic Man's chief weapon.
+He chipped the points from chert which occurs as nodules and veins in the limestone near the cave.
+The quantities of chips unearthed show that projectile points were made in the cave.
+Archaic Man wasted little of his game.
+Meat was roasted or stewed by dipping hot rocks into waterfilled containers of bark or skin.

-Archaic man wasted little of his game.
-Meat was roasted or stewed by dropping hot rocks into water-filled containers of bark or skin.
 Hides provided him with clothing and shelter.
 Bones served as tools.

-Many plant foods, such as fruits and berries, were scarce or unavailable during the time of year that Russell Cave was occupied.
-Nuts and seeds, gathered in quantities, were staple fare.
+Many plant foods, such as fruits and berries, were scarce or unavailable during this time of year that Russell Cave was occupied.
+Nuts and seeds, gathered in great quantities, were staple food.

-Archaic man had few tools, reflecting the limited needs of the people and the necessity for household goods to be portable.
-Besides weapon points, he worked sharp, flinty stone into scrapers and knives.
+Archaic Man had few tools, reflecting the limited needs of the people and the necessity for household goods to be portable.
+Besides weapon points, he worked sharp, flinty storie into scrapers and knives.
 Bones made into awls and needles suggest that he worked leather.
 He also fashioned bone into fish hooks.
 No ornaments were found in these deposits.